Search

 The focus of guiding and our training for the American Mountain Guide Association exam is safety.
 Climbing the 5.10+ standard while wearing a pack and pulling two ropes seems insignificant compared to learning hundreds of safety tricks.
 For example, yesterday we realized that if you clove-off your client to the master point between the autolocker and their knot, then they are basically off belay for a split second—the autolocker won’t catch as you are tying the client’s clove hitch.
 Instead, tie off the rope’s brake strand before clove hitching the client into the anchor master point.
 Anal, but if guiding is your career, then it helps to stack the odds in your favor.

-Caroline George cramming marginal gear into the 30-foot 5.10c runnout on Risky Business.
+Caroline George attempting marginal gear on the 30-foot 5.10c runnout on Risky Business.

-Caroline George negotiating a century plant while thrashing from The Walker Spur (5.10c) to the summit of Mescalito.
-The Mescalito descent has complex route finding with many transitions between short roping, short pitching and hidden rappels.
+Caroline George and Jonathan Spitzer on The Walker Spur (5.10c) in 105-degree heat.
+The Mescalito descent from The Walker Spur has complex route finding with many transitions between short roping, short pitching and hidden rappels.
 This makes Mescalito a common exam route.

 Chris Simmons and Seth Hobby running through the 45-minute rock rescue scenario (belay escape, 3:1 raise, 5:1 raise, rap, ascend, counterbalance rap and tandem rap).
 They took their rock guide course in 2005, before the rock aspirant exam initiated, which includes rock rescue, so their rock guide exam included the rescue scenario.